getBoolean/flutter_boolean_template/README.md

 - `melos run assets:pkg` - Run `assets_gen build` for a specific package.
 - `melos run env` - Run `build_runner` in all packages that depends on `envied`.
 - `melos run env:pkg` - Run `build_runner` in a specific package that depends on `envied`.
+- `melos run loc` - Run `flutter gen-l10n` in the localization package to generate the localized strings from the arb files.

+Tests:

+- `melos run analyze` - Run `dart analyze` in all packages.
+- `melos run test` - Run all Flutter tests.
+- `melos run format` - Run `dart format` in all packages.
+- `melos run fix` - Run `dart fix --apply` in all packages.
 - `melos run test` - Run all tests in the project.
 - `melos run flutter_test` - Run all Flutter tests in the project.
 - `melos run dart_test` - Run all Dart tests in the project.
 - `melos run flutter_test:pkg` - Run Flutter tests for a specific package.
 - `melos run dart_test:pkg` - Run Dart tests for a specific (Dart only) package.
-- `melos run loc` - Run `flutter gen-l10n` in the localization package to generate the localized strings from the arb files.

 ### ENVied Environment Variables